krb5/krb5/doc/rst_source/krb_admins/admin_commands/kpropd.rst

 -------------

 The *kpropd* command runs on the slave KDC server.
-It listens for update requests made by the :ref:`kprop` program, and periodically requests incremental updates from the master KDC.
+It listens for update requests made by the :ref:`kprop(8)` program, and periodically requests incremental updates from the master KDC.

-When the slave receives a kprop request from the master, *kpropd* accepts the dumped KDC database and places it in a file, and then runs kdb5_util(8) to load the dumped database into the active database which is used by :ref:`krb5kdc`.
+When the slave receives a kprop request from the master, *kpropd* accepts the dumped KDC database and places it in a file, and then runs :ref:`kdb5_util(8)` to load the dumped database into the active database which is used by :ref:`krb5kdc(8)`.
-Thus, the master Kerberos server can use :ref:`kprop` to propagate its database to the slave slavers.
+Thus, the master Kerberos server can use :ref:`kprop(8)` to propagate its database to the slave slavers.
 Upon a successful download of the KDC database file, the slave Kerberos server will have an up-to-date KDC database.

 Normally, *kpropd* is invoked out of inetd(8).
 This is done by adding a line to the *inetd.conf* file which looks like this::